 Find Out More

-The temperature and precipitation data were downloaded from the National Aeronautics and Space Administration’s (NASA) North American Land Data Assimilation System (NLDAS), processed by the CDC’s National Environmental Public Health Tracking program, and reviewed by MICHAP and MiTracking.
-For more data information, visit:
+The temperature and precipitation data were downloaded from the National Aeronautics and Space Administration's (NASA) North American Land Data Assimilation System (NLDAS), processed by the CDC's National Environmental Public Health Tracking program, and reviewed by MICHAP and MiTracking.
+Find out more about the data by visiting:

 Centers for Disease Control and Prevention (CDC)